monxa/GKDTree/README.md

-# GKDTree - A KDTree Extension for Godot Engine
+# GKDTree - A KDTree Extension for Godot 4

 GKDTree is a godot-cpp compatible wrapper for a KDTree implementation as provided by @walaj and @crvs.